The Curriculum

 “We are inescapably exceptional and therefore inescapably burdened with the responsibility to help others.”
 (Metaxas, P193)

-“each of us who call ourselves Americans has a great duty to keep [the promise of freedom and democracy] – and if we don’t do our duty toward keeping that promise, our nation will soon cease to exist in any real sense.”
+“Each of us who call ourselves Americans has a great duty to keep [the promise of freedom and democracy] – and if we don’t do our duty toward keeping that promise, our nation will soon cease to exist in any real sense.”
 (3)

 “America would not flourish without great help from all Americans.
 That was the only way it would work and the only way it could work … The ordered liberties and how they were to work together required a citizenry devoted to keeping them in order” (4)